10 Best Jobs In The World

 Over the last couple of years, Lego has been publicly hiring Lego sculptors to play with the ubiquitous toys and come up with new designs that will amaze visitors to Legoland.

 Attention to detail and being dexterous are listed as job qualifications, and the pay isn’t all that bad either, which is about $10 an hour.

 Throw in lots of parties, add some cool concerts and art exhibitions, sprinkle some sporting events, and you’ll still not have as much fun as a chief funster does.
 This is a unique one-of-a-kind job that the Australian Tourist Board created in 2014 to promote culture and tourism in New South Wales.

 The chief funster goes to all of the above events and spreads the word about them on social media.
-After so much fun, it must be hard for a chief funster to say sober enough to cover all of that.
+After so much fun, it must be hard for a chief funster to sober down on words.

 2) Luxury Travel Reviewers

 From private resorts in the Maldives to charming chateaus in Italy and France, luxury travel reviewers are on a perpetual holiday.
 It’s not just hotel rooms they have to review, they have to sample Michelin rated restaurants, cocktail bars, tea and coffee lounges, spa services, and all those wonderful activities that great hotels and resorts make available for their guests.